Biswanathdas1996/vibe-coding-platform/replit.md

 - **Enhancement Completed**: Pure AI-driven implementation plan generation with all fallback mechanisms removed per user requirement
 - **Update (July 30, 2025)**: Refactored advancedGenerator.ts to implement a 5-step process:
   1. Analyze and enhance prompts with detailed features and functionality
-  2. Generate ONLY browser-executable HTML, CSS, and JavaScript file structure in JSON format
+  2. Generate ONLY browser-executable HTML and CSS file structure in JSON format (JavaScript files excluded)
   3. Create file structure in public folder
   4. Generate each file content separately with different LLM calls asynchronously
   5. Save all files to public folder
+- **Critical Update (January 30, 2025)**: Modified generator to exclude ALL JavaScript files - now generates ONLY HTML5 and modern CSS files with CSS-only interactivity, ensuring pure static web applications with semantic HTML structure and responsive design
 - **Major Update (January 27, 2025)**: Implemented intelligent page analysis system that dynamically determines required pages based on prompt keywords and application type instead of using fixed templates
 - **Architecture Change (January 27, 2025)**: Completely removed all fallback mechanisms ensuring 100% AI-generated implementation plans without any template-based responses
 - **Major Enhancement (January 27, 2025)**: Implemented complete AI-driven application generation that analyzes user prompts and creates applications that exactly match the specific requirements instead of generic templates